 Floating In Air – Sleeping On Bumpy Ground

 Tossing and turning while being cooped up inside a tent is a common complaint and the downside of a camping trip.
-Irrespective of your skills to find the perfect spot to set up your tent, you can’t always get rid of tree roots or poorly placed rock and pebbles.
+Irrespective of your skills to find the perfect spot to set up your tent, you can’t always get rid of tree roots or poorly placed rocks and pebbles.